lop-Louis/northbook/GOVERNANCE.md

 ## Content Bands & Lifecycle

-The public policy for Band A scope, lifecycle states, and frontmatter validation now lives in `docs/governance.md` (and the published site).
+The public policy for Band A scope, lifecycle states, and frontmatter validation now lives in `docs/governance.md` (and the published site) under the **Anti-drift Content Governance** name.
 Instead of duplicating the rules here, treat that doc as the single source.
 This file simply adds operational context:

 - **Band A:** Follow the public-facing [Band A reference](docs/band-a.md).
 Anything forbidden there is also forbidden here.
 - **Lifecycle:** Apply the Draft→Review→Live→Watch→Stale→Archive model from `docs/governance.md`.
 This internal file only tracks the automation owners for each state.
-- **Frontmatter:** Use the required fields documented in `docs/governance.md`.
-Automation enforces the same schema.
+- **Frontmatter + CTAs:** Use the required fields documented in `docs/governance.md`; CTA text now lives in the body via `data-primary-action` + `data-secondary-action` pairs, which drift prevention enforces.
+Frontmatter is validated by `schemas/frontmatter.schema.json` through the `pnpm run frontmatter:lint` script in CI.

 Whenever you update those rules, update `docs/governance.md` first, then link back here if new context is needed.